-The principal clinical practice area for the nursing students of Walla Walla College is the Portland Sanitarium and Hospital, a modern institution approved by the Joint Commission on Accreditation of Hospitals.
+The principal clinical practice area for the nursing students of Walla Walla College is the Portland Adventist Hospital, a modern institution approved by the Joint Commission on Accreditation of Hospitals.
 Other appropriately accredited institutions serve as extended campus facilities for the School of Nursing.
 Agencies utilized for clinical practice from the main campus include the Veteran's Administration Hospital in Walla Walla; Eastern Oregon Hospital and Training Center in Pendleton, Oregon.
-Major clinical agencies utilized in the Portland area include the following: Shriner's Hospital for Crippled Children, Woodland Park Hospital, St. Vincent Hospital, Fruit and Flower Day Nursery, Portland Children's Center, Clakamas County Health Department and Clark-Skamania District Health Department in Vancouver, Washington.
+Major clinical agencies utilized in the Portland area include the following: Shriner's Hospital for Crippled Children, Woodland Park Hospital, St. Vincent Hospital, Fruit and Flower Day Nursery, Portland Children's Center, Clackamas County Health Department and Clark-Skamania District Health Department in Vancouver, Washington.

 The nursing curriculum may be completed in 12 quarters.
-Nursing students spend either four or five quarters on the Portland campus, depending upon placement for Public Health Nursing.
-The other seven or eight quarters are spent in residence on the main campus in College Place.
+Nursing students spend five quarters on the Portland campus.
+The other seven quarters are spent in residence on the main campus in College Place.
 Upon satisfactory completion of the curriculum, students are eligible to write the State Board Examination and at graduation will receive the Bachelor of Science degree with a major in nursing.

-Students must provide for their own transportation during the Psychiatric Nursing and Public Health Nursing quarters.
-A valid driver's license and use of an automobile are required during these two quarters.
+Students must provide their own transportation during the Psychiatric Nursing and Public Health Nursing quarters.
+A valid driver's license and use of an automobile are mandatory for Public Health Nursing.